 This insurance type combines whole life insurance and investment.
 Death benefits are paid to survivors anytime the insured dies.
 Its accumulated cash value is invested in balanced, bond, money market, or equity funds.
 Thus, VULs are ideal for long-term investment and insurance needs.

-It is the more affordable and flexible option compared to the regular health insurance but it covers fewer services and normally expires after one year.
-Curious to know more?
-Visit the link below to see a comprehensive list of prepaid health cards available, compare and choose the best option for you!
+It is the more affordable and flexible option compared to the regular health insurance, but it covers fewer services and normally expires after one year.

-After you’ve chosen your top insurance companies and the right insurance type, it’s time to compare insurance policies.
-Here are several tips to help you pick the best insurance policy:
+Once you’ve chosen your top insurance companies and the right insurance type, it’s time to compare insurance policies.
+Here are several tips to help you pick the best life insurance policy:

-Before you apply for a life insurance, make sure you compare insurance companies, insurance types, and insurance policies first.
+Before you apply for a life insurance plan, make sure you compare insurance companies, insurance types, and insurance policies first.
 Go with the insurance policy that’s consistent with your life goals and offers the best overall value for your money.